 This information should ideally be read with our general information about chemotherapy and your type of cancer.

-The National Institute for Health and Clinical Excellence (NICE) give advice on which new drugs or treatments should be available on the NHS in England and Wales.
+The National Institute for Health and Care Excellence (NICE) gives advice on which new drugs or treatments should be available on the NHS in England and Wales.
 NICE has approved trabectedin to treat advanced soft tissue sarcoma.
 The Scottish Medicines Consortium (SMC) is an organisation similar to NICE for the NHS in Scotland.
 The SMC has not approved trabectedin to treat soft tissue sarcoma.
 In Northern Ireland, you can find out if trabectedin is available on the NHS from your hospital team.

 Back to top